How many inhabitants in the world! One of the major lessons in world demographic history is that the growth of the world population is tearing.

 How many women, men, children live in the beautiful country?
 The last survey that took into account both the islands and the continent is from 2019, and says that we have dropped below 60 million.
 To be precise, the number of people who populate the boot is 59.641.488.

 The world population has grown in percentage more than 7 times in the past 200 years producing a terrifying impact on the environment.
-Giving space, food and resources to as many people as possible is a huge challenge.
+A demographic "white whale".
+Giving space, food and resources to as many people as possible is a gigantic challenge.

 We must never underestimate it.
 World population growth is not a given.
 IS IL given.